ryujincoder/LEGO-SPIKE-PRIME-LIABRARY-FOR-PYTHON/README.md

 I will soon make a upcoming youtube channel where it will show how you can code you own robots made for Spike Prime.

-This section will show you how to install
+This section will show you how to connect our hub via bluetooth (IF YOUR COMPUTER CAN SUPPORT IT).

+Download VS CODE :https://code.visualstudio.com/download  Then install it Make sure bluetooth is on and make a new .py file in vs code.
+Open the terminal section and enter this

+ls /dev/tty* | grep Hub